kumarshankar/Ransomware-Detector/README.md

 # FADML-Project
-ransomware detection using deep learning
+Ransomware detection using deep learning
-This project aims at detecting ransomware using anomaly detection techniques
+This project aims at detecting ransomware using LSTM